redux-saga/redux-saga/docs/advanced/TaskCancellation.md

 }
 ```

 `yield cancel(task)` will trigger a cancellation on `subtask`, which in turn will trigger a cancellation on `subtask2`.
-A `SagaCancellationException` will be thrown inside `subtask2`, then another `SagaCancellationException` will be thrown inside `subtask`.
-If `subtask` omits to handle the cancellation exception, a warning message is printed to the console to warn the developer (the message is only printed if `process.env.NODE_ENV` is set to `'development'`).

-The main purpose of the cancellation exception is to allow cancelled tasks to perform any cleanup logic, so we wont leave the application in an inconsistent state.
-In the above example of background sync, by catching the cancellation exception, `bgSync` is able to dispatch a `requestFailure` action to the store.
-Otherwise, the store could be left in a inconsistent state (e.g. waiting for the result of a pending request).
+So we saw that Cancellation propagates downward (in contrast returned values and uncaught errors propagates upward).
+You
+can see it as a *contract* between the caller (which invokes the async operation) and the callee (the invoked operation).
+The callee is responsible for performing the operation.
+If it has completed (either success or error) the outcome will
+propagates up to its caller and eventually to the caller of the caller and so on.
+That is, callees are responsible of
+*completing the flow*.

+Now if the callee is still pending and the caller decides to cancel the operation, it will triggers a kind of a signal
+that will propagates down to the callee (and possibly to any deep operations called by the callee itself).
+All deeply pending
+operations will be cancelled.

+There is another direction where the cancellation propagates to as well:  the joiners of a task (those blocked
+on a `yield join(task)`) will also be cancelled if the joined task is cancelled.
+Similarly, any potential callers of those
+joiners will be cancelled as well (because they are blocked on an operation that has been cancelled from outside)

 ### Note

-It's important to remember that `yield cancel(task)` doesn't wait for the cancelled task to finish (i.e. to perform its catch block).
+It's important to remember that `yield cancel(task)` doesn't wait for the cancelled task to finish (i.e. to perform its finally block).
 The cancel effect behaves like fork.
 It returns as soon as the cancel was initiated.
-Once cancelled, a task should normally return as soon as it finishes its cleanup logic.
+Once cancelled, a task should normally return
+as soon as it finishes its cleanup logic.
-In some cases, the cleanup logic could involve some async operations, but the cancelled task lives now as a separate process, and there is no way for it to rejoin the main control flow (except dispatching actions for other tasks via the Redux store.
-However this will lead to complicated control flows that are hard to reason about.
-It's always preferable to terminate a cancelled task ASAP).

 ## Automatic cancellation